Substance Abuse and Mental Health Issues

 - Roughly 50 percent of individuals with severe mental disorders are affected by substance abuse.

 - 37 percent of alcohol abusers and 53 percent of drug abusers also have at least one serious mental illness.

 - Of all people diagnosed as mentally ill, 29 percent abuse either alcohol or drugs.

-Consider your sensitivity to alcohol or drugs.
-Are you highly sensitive to the effects of alcohol or drugs?
-Have you noticed a relationship between your substance use and your mental health?
+- Have you noticed a relationship between your substance use and your mental health?
 For example, do you get depressed when you drink?

 Signs and symptoms of substance abuse

 If you’re wondering whether you have a substance abuse problem, the following questions may help.
 The more “yes” answers, the more likely your drinking or drug use is a problem.

 - Have you ever felt you should cut down on your drinking or drug use?